 - Alter your bite

-- Simply decrease your overall quality of life
+- Decrease your quality of life

 Sometimes, Tooth Extractions are Necessary